taeckyung/SoTTA/README.md

     $ . download_cifar10c.sh        #download CIFAR10/CIFAR10-C datasets
     $ . download_cifar100c.sh       #download CIFAR100/CIFAR100-C datasets

-Also, you can download the following datasets:
+Also, you can download the following datasets and locate them in the `./dataset` folder (create the folder if not exists):

 - ImageNet-C: https://zenodo.org/record/2235448
 - MNIST-C: https://zenodo.org/record/3239543